haxorof/openstack-aio-ceph-ansible/README.md

 What do you get after this playbook has been executed?

 - Ceph configued with BlueStore
-- OpenStack release Pike (All-In-One)
+- OpenStack release Queens (All-In-One)
 - OpenStack HEAT and Swift services are excluded
 - Ceph used by all OpenStack services
 - Network 'public' setup for floating IPs